The Practice

 💡 Native VSCode Support: While VSCode natively supports .instructions.md, .prompt.md, and .chatmode.md files, this framework extends the paradigm with .spec.md, .memory.md, and .context.md patterns that represent frontier concepts in AI Native Development.

 With your prompts structured and your primitives set up, you’ll encounter a new challenge: even the best prompts and primitives can fail when they’re drowning in irrelevant context or competing for limited AI attention.
-The third layer addresses this through strategic context management.
+The third discipline addresses this through strategic context management.

-Layer 3: Context Engineering
+Discipline 3: Context Engineering

 The Strategic Framework: Systematic management of LLM context windows to maximize agent performance within memory constraints.